no2fpga/no2migen/README.md

  * `sync=True/False`: If your `sys` domain is the same as the `usb_48` domain, both running at the same 48 MHz clock, then some CDC circuitry can be omitted.

+#### Pure Migen variant

+This core is also wrapped as `no2migen.NitroMuAcmSync`, `no2migen.NitroMuAcmAsync` and `no2migen.NitroMuAcmBuffered`.

+Theses 3 variants expose the same kind of data interface, derived from AXI-Stream.
+Refer to the python docstring for the details.
+The `Sync` variant is meant to run entirely in one clock domain and it must be 48 MHz.
+The `Async` variant uses a `usb_48` clock domain for the USB part but all user interfacing is done in the `sys` doman and this can be anything.
+The `Buffered` variant can use either clocking strategy (depending on `sync` parameter) but it adds some FIFO to increase efficiency.

+For all variants the customizations options are the same as explained in the LiteX variant above.

 Limitations